 This route consists of 3 train rides: Tehran – Tatvan, Van- Ankara, and Ankara – Istanbul, and one ferry ride on Lake Van.
 It should be mentioned that the Transasia Express route is one of a kind because it lies through the biggest lake of Turkey called Van.
 All in all, the Transasia Express offers even more: a variety of vivid emotions, unforgettable memories, new acquaintances and of course hundreds of beautiful pictures.
 You are extremely welcome on board!

 First, you will get on the Transasia Express train in Tehran.
 The train departs every Wednesday at 22:05.
-Here you will have plenty of time to reach the railway station and find your train.
+It’s always advised to reach the railway station a bit earlier to find your train.
 At your disposal, there are compartments suitable for 4 people with all the necessary bedding provided.
 Also, there are clean shared restrooms at the end of each wagon.
 Furthermore, there is a dining car where you can enjoy a tasty breakfast in the morning or a light salad for dinner.

 On the Iranian train, only rials are accepted that is why you should leave some cash before getting on board.
 On your way, you will be passing Urmia lake, a large salt lake in Iran, located near Tabriz.
 It takes less than 20 hours to reach the border of Iran and Turkey.
-For this reason, the train makes a stop in Kapıköy because passengers are to pass passport control and get a stamp.
+The train makes a stop in Kapıköy border because passengers are to pass passport control.

 The following ride on the ferry from Van to Tatvan depends on how much time passport control will take.
-However, according to the schedule, the ferry will be waiting for you and depart at 21:15 and overnight take you to the other coast of Van lake – Tatvan.
+However, according to the schedule, the ferry will be waiting for you and depart at 21:15 and take you to the other coast of Van lake – Tatvan.
 The brand new ferry is capable to ship 350 passengers and 40 wagons and is the biggest one in Turkey.
-Here you will meet dawn over the most beautiful and largest lake named Van.
+Here you will pass the most beautiful and largest lake of Turkey named Van.
 On the board, you can take a cup of hot tea or coffee, chat with other travelers, or simply have a piece of serenity for yourself.

 Transasia Express route from Tehran to Istanbul is one of the longest and covers nearly 2.900 kilometers.
 If it is your first trip to Iran, you should be aware of some limitations for tourists, and here we imply the Internet connection.
 We recommend that you have mobile data as it is difficult to find WIFI spots in Iran and on the Transasia Express route.
 Moreover, bear in mind that you should have some cash in Iranian currency as your credit or debit cards cannot be accepted there.
 The opposite situation is in Turkey, here you can easily pay with paper or plastic.